genomicsclass/book/pages/classes.md

 ## Open Online Training Curriculum

 We recently received funding from the NIH BD2K initiative to develop MOOCs for biomedical data science.
-Our first offering will be version 2 of my Data Analysis for Genomics course which will launch on January 19.
-In this version, the course will be turned into an 8 course series and you can get a certificate in each one of them.
-The motivation for doing this is to go more in-depth into the different topics and to provide different entry points for students with different levels of expertise.
+Our first offering will is the eight course series: Data Analysis for Genomics.
+The series provides different entry points for students with different levels of expertise.
 We provide four courses on concepts and skills and four case-study based course.
-We basically broke the original class into the following eight parts:

 1. [Statistics and R for the Life Sciences](https://www.edx.org/course/statistics-with-r-for-life-sciences-harvardx-ph525-1x)
 2. [Introduction to Linear Models and Matrix Algebra](https://www.edx.org/course/introduction-to-linear-models-and-matrix-algebra-harvardx-ph525-2x)